Probation officers supervise offenders serving a sentence in the community. They also help ex-prisoners return to society.

 - Rakuraku,S, manager recruitment administration, Department of Corrections, careers.govt.nz interview, July 2018.

 (This information is a guide only.
 Find out more about the sources of our job opportunities information)

 Progression and specialisations

 Probation officers may progress to work as senior probation officers, who are responsible for mentoring and coaching new staff.

-They may also progress into management or policy positions at the Department of Corrections or the Ministry of Justice.
+They may also move into jobs in management or policy at the Department of Corrections or the Ministry of Justice.

 Last updated 9 July 2018